RoguePiranha/Roguelite-Project/Game Idea.md

 - Heavy - Heavier than normal, increases damage, decreases attack speed
 - Light - Lighter than normal, increases attack speed, decreases damage
 - Fragile - Does increased damage, but has a chance to break on hit
-- Cursed - Increases damage, has medium chance to drain health or mana or something on hit
+- Cursed - Increases damage, has chance to drain health or mana or something on hit
-- Blessed - Increases damage, has medium chance to heal player on hit
+- Blessed - Increases damage, has chance to heal player on hit

 #### Armor Attributes